kubernetes/kops/docs/state.md

 # The State Store

-kops has the notion of a 'state store'; a location where we store the configuration of your cluster.
+kOps has the notion of a 'state store'; a location where we store the configuration of your cluster.
 State is stored here not only when you first create a cluster, but also you can change the state and apply changes to a running cluster.

 Eventually, kubernetes services will also pull from the state store, so that we don't need to marshal all our configuration through a channel like user-data.
 (This is currently done for secrets and SSL keys, for example, though we have to copy the data from the state store to a file where components like kubelet can read them).

-The state store uses kops's VFS implementation, so can in theory be stored anywhere.
+The state store uses kOps's VFS implementation, so can in theory be stored anywhere.
 As of now the following state stores are supported:
 * Amazon AWS S3 (`s3://`)
 * local filesystem (`file://`) (only for dry-run purposes, see [note](#local-filesystem-state-stores) below)